two-hundred/celerity-docs/docs/blueprint/specification.md

 ### exportDefinition

-A definition for a resource field exported from the blueprint that can be referenced outside of the blueprint.
+A definition for data exported from the blueprint that can be referenced by other blueprints or external systems.
 The name of the exported attribute is the key in the mapping in the [exports](#exports) section of the blueprint.

 <p style={{fontSize: '1em'}}><strong>FIELDS</strong></p>